Co-Living in Singapore; what's it about?

 Co-living, Singapore and pragmatism go hand in hand.
 The concept of co-living is not entirely new in this small island.
 With associated real estate outlets and options existing since 2016, it has taken a bit of time for the concept to fully catch on.

 Since three years ago, more companies have come ashore to bring their own brand of shared housing into the co-living sector.
 According to HOMY (a popular global co-living space provider), research conducted in 2016 shows some interesting figures. (research referenced from medium.com)

 Pre 2016, new co-living spaces surveyed by HOMY researchers sat at a low 12 per cent.
 Since this survey was conducted that number has globally multiplied more than twice.

+What is co-living, then?
 Keeping the essence of community living, co-living generally removes the grit and hippie profile notes from shady hostels and bunk guests up in decent accommodation while providing spaces for these temporal communities to thrive.

 The co-driving force behind it

 So what’s the reason co-living options are picking up?
 Just like everything else nowadays, it has to do with the generation that rules it all, millennials.

 Community options compliment millennial lifestyles like kaya to bread.
 Let’s take a quick look at some traits that match.

 1. Our millennials would choose modern and fully furnished apartments as opposed to the limited hostel shoebox.
 Well, that’s no problem because co-living spaces and apartments look swanky and glamorous nowadays.
 Almost comparable to serviced apartments, these living spaces are curated to fit the millennial taste.